codewithnaveenrapelli/AEM_Notes/14_Sling_Model.md

 - A Sling Model is implemented as an OSGi bundle.

+### Features of Sling Models

+- **Annotations-based Configuration**: Uses annotations like @Model, @Inject, @ValueMapValue, etc., to map properties.

+- **Dependency Injection**: Automatically injects properties, services, or objects from the Sling context.

+- **Flexibility**: Works with different adaptable objects such as Resource and SlingHttpServletRequest.

+- **Modularity**: Separates content retrieval and business logic from the component view (HTL).

 ### How Many Ways We Can Adapt Sling Model ?